2 in 5 employees are likely to leave their organization within 12 months.

 While the opportunity to learn, grow, and perform meaningful work is essential, employees also seek more than just the basics of a thriving organizational culture.

 Consider the employee relationship.

 Here at Kudos, we focus on the relationship employers build with their teams to help them thrive.
 This relationship will differ based on each organization, but the base of it must include trust, recognition, and communication.

-As it turns out, we’re hitting the nail on the head with this approach!
+As it turns out, we’re hitting the nail on the head with this approach.

-Part of nurturing this relationship includes trusting employees and empathizing with their needs, their struggles at work, and their desires to advance.
-82% of employees, for instance, would leave their current organizations for more empathetic ones, while 72% of employees would be willing to work longer and harder for empathetic leaders.
+Part of nurturing this relationship includes trusting employees and empathizing with their needs, struggles at work, and desires to advance.
+For instance, 82% of employees would leave their current organizations for more empathetic ones.
+And 72% of employees would be willing to work longer and harder for empathetic leaders.

-You may be wondering, “How can leaders tell when an employee is about to jump ship?”
+You may be wondering, “how can leaders tell when an employee is about to jump ship?”

-97% of c-suite executives predict an increase in competition for talent acquisition.
+97% of C-suite executives predict an increase in competition for talent acquisition.
 What is your organization doing to retain its amazing people and encourage top talent to jump on board?

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales